Skip to Content

 Barry’s research focuses on creating statistical methods to give insight into real-life problems in medicine, nutrition, informatics, industry, and social research.

 Chris is the programme leader for the Bachelor of Information Sciences.
 His research interests are in design and implementation of agent-based simulations in the areas of computational science, artificial life and military studies.

-Examples of research projects from Institute scientists.
+Examples of research projects from School scientists.

 A European/New Zealand collaboration has resulted in a theory around the physical characteristics of Chladni solitons, proposing experiments to observe them in ultra-cold atomic superfluids.